markvogt/Angular-GettingStarted/README.md

 ### 2018 11 01 1015p
 PURGED all folders & files except for folder /APM-Final/    (and readme.md) from project - per video tutoral !!!!
+RAN >npm install
+RAN >npm audit fix
+RAN >npm start
+=> App COMPILED successfully
+=> App LAUNCHED successfully !

+NEXT STEPS:
+* RE-CREATE the entire project, but using only the /APM-Start/ folder (so can actually BUILD this app! )

+DONE with this project for now...
+-MV